dbramwell/react-animate-on-scroll/README.md

 Whether the element should be visible to begin with or not.
 If animateIn is an entrance animation, then should probably be false.

+**delay** - default 0

+How long to delay the animation for (in milliseconds) once it enters or leaves the view.

 ## Development:

 In the project root: